 The 4x token efficiency is real and it matters for cost.
 If you're running 100 coding tasks a month through API pricing, Codex saves you hundreds of dollars.
 But cheaper per token doesn't mean better per task.
 Claude Code uses more tokens because it does more work per generation.
 The code it writes tends to be more complete and needs less fixing.

-The practical answer for most developers: try Codex on the $500 promotional credit.
+The practical answer for most developers: try Codex on the free tier or a Plus subscription.
 See how it handles your actual workflow.
 Compare the output quality to what Claude Code gives you.
 If Codex's faster, lighter output works for your tasks, you'll save money.
 If you find yourself re-running tasks to get complete output, Claude Code's extra tokens are buying you something.

 I keep coming back to the same pattern across every tool comparison I've written: the best developers use two tools, not one.
 Codex for the fast stuff.
 Claude Code for the careful stuff. $40/mo total and you get the strengths of both.